12 Best Things To Do in Penzance, Cornwall

 Visit St Michael’s Mount

 You can book your St Michael’s Mount tickets in advance via their website.
-General combination admission that includes both castle and gardens is £24.00 (US$31.59) per adult and £13.00 (US$17.11) per child aged 5-17.
+General combination admission, which includes both castle and gardens, costs £24.00 (US$31.59) per adult and £13.00 (US$17.11) per child aged 5-17.

 Take a Stroll Along Chapel Street